 Combined with data from any other sports you’ll have a holistic view of your training and can create training plans and analyse your routes/rides in detail.

 There is a lot to choose from though, and some of these features you simply won’t need so, beyond our test of six popular options, make sure you do your own research too.
+We’ve also got a guide to choosing the best cycling watch, with our top-rated options.

 Also on test